tingold/pgdog/docs/docs/features/plugins/rust.md

 ## Learn more

-pgDog plugins are in their infancy and many more features will be added over time.
+PgDog plugins are in their infancy and many more features will be added over time.
 For now, the API is pretty bare bones but can already do useful things.
 Our bundled plugin we use for routing is called [pgdog-routing](https://github.com/levkk/pgdog/tree/main/plugins/pgdog-routing) and it can be used as the basis for your plugin development.